An efficient sieving based secant method for sparse optimization problems with least-squares constraints

 \section{Conclusion}

 In this paper, we have designed an efficient sieving based secant method for solving \cref{eq: main-prob}.
 When $p(\cdot)$ is a polyhedral gauge function, we have proven that for any $\bar{\lambda} \in (0, \lambda_{\infty})$, all $v \in \partial \varphi(\bar{\lambda})$ are positive.
 Consequently, when $p(\cdot)$ is a polyhedral gauge function, the secant method can solve \cref{eq: root-finding-levelset-lst} with at least a 3-step Q-quadratic convergence rate.
 We have demonstrated the high efficiency of our method for solving \cref{eq: main-prob} by two representative instances, specifically, the $\ell_1$ and the sorted $\ell_1$ penalized constrained problems.
 It is worth mentioning that calculating $\partial_{\rm HS}\varphi(\cdot)$ or $\partial\varphi(\cdot)$ is not an easy task for the sorted $\ell_1$ penalized constrained problems, to the best of our knowledge.
 Moreover, our numerical results on the $\ell_1$ penalized constrained problems, in which the $\partial_{\rm HS}\varphi(\cdot)$ is computable as shown in Proposition \ref{eq:HS-Jacobian-ell1}, have verified that the efficiency of SMOP is not compromised compared to the performance of the HS-Jacobian based semismooth Newton method.
 This motivates us to use the secant method instead of the semismooth Newton method for solving \cref{eq: root-finding-levelset-lst} regardless of the availability of the generalized Jacobians.
-For future research, we will investigate the properties of $ \varphi(\cdot)$ for non-polyhedral functions $p(\cdot)$ and use them to solve the corresponding optimization problems.
+For future research, we will investigate the properties of $ \varphi(\cdot)$ for non-polyhedral functions $p(\cdot)$, {particularly when the nondegenerate condition does not hold. }